Do Cockatiels Eat With Their Feet

 Other Ways That Cockatiels Use Their Feet Like Tools

-Cockatiels are also commonly observed carefully preening and grooming their feet and using their feet to preen and groom their feathers.
+Cockatiels are also commonly observed preening and grooming their feet and using their feet to preen and groom their feathers.
 This is especially important to help the bird reach the feathers on the head and neck and around the eyes.

-Cockatiels may use their feet to rearrange nesting materials, to distribute keratin powder as feather conditioning during preening, to help remove hard keratin sheaths from pin feathers during molting, and to grasp onto a mate during breeding.
+Cockatiels may use their feet to rearrange nesting materials, distribute keratin powder as feather conditioning during preening, help remove hard keratin sheaths from pin feathers during molting, and to grasp onto a mate during breeding.

 A Cockatiels Feet Serve A Very Specific Evolutionary Purpose

-As Scientific American points out, every bird species has the feet they have for specific adaptive and evolutionary reasons.
+As Scientific American points out, every bird species has feet they have for specific adaptive and evolutionary reasons.

 Cockatiels don’t have webbed feet like ducks.
 They don’t have three toes facing forward and only one toe facing back like house sparrows.
 And they don’t have powerful clawed feet as chickens do.